"IBERDROLA RETRIBUCIÓN FLEXIBLE" FREQUENTLY ASKED QUESTIONS

 You will receive one free allocation right for each share you own as of the record date in the context of the capital increase.

-The number of rights needed to get a new Iberdrola share will be calculated on the basis of the listed price of the shares on 25, 26, 27, 28 June and 1 July 2019.
-This number will be announced on 2 July 2019 by means of a significant event.
+The number of rights needed to get a new Iberdrola share will be calculated on the basis of the listed price of the shares on 27, 30 and 31 December 2019 and 2 and 3 January 2020.
+This number will be announced on 7 January 2020 by means of a significant event.

 Yes, you can buy free allocation rights in the market in order to receive more newly issued Iberdrola shares.